GAvenu2/task8/README.md

-# task8
+# task8 :-Understand the role of VPNs in protecting privacy and secure communication.
- Understand the role of VPNs in protecting privacy and secure communication.
+Installing the free and secure vpn windscribe, connecting to a nearby server, and verifying the changed IP address using https://whatismyipaddress.com.
+VPNs encrypt internet traffic, protecting users from ISPs, trackers, and insecure public Wi-Fi risks.
+They hide your IP, enhance privacy, and allow limited access to restricted content.
+After disconnecting, users can compare IP and browsing speed to see the impact using https://speedtest.net.
+While VPNs improve security, free versions often have drawbacks such as slower speeds, data limits, fewer servers, and weaker privacy policies.
+Some may log user activity.
+Therefore, VPNs are useful but not a complete privacy or security solution.And finally read about the VPN encryption and privacy features.